-If the proposed director or officer of the private security agency falls any of the below-described criteria, then it will lead to disqualification:
+If the Proposed Director or an Officer of the Private Security Agency falls in any of the below-described criteria, then it will lead to disqualification:

-- The person convicted of an offense associated with any fraud relating to the company, including the insolvent;
+- The person convicted of an offense associated with any fraud related to the company, including the insolvent;

 - Any person has links with organizations which is banned by the law as a result of their activities which could be a threat to national security, etc.;

 - If any government organization has terminated or dismissed the person during his service because of his moral turpitude or misconduct;